Disney Springs Transportation Guide (Buses, Ride Share, Boats, and Parking Info)

 Rideshare to Disney Springs

-Those traveling to Disney Springs via a car service (i.e., Lyft, Uber, Minnie Vans) are dropped off and picked up at the Marketplace bus loop.
-That location is at one end of Disney Springs.
-An additional rideshare location is available on the West Side.
+Those traveling to Disney Springs via a car service (i.e., Lyft, Uber, Minnie Vans) are dropped off and picked up at the old Marketplace bus loop.
+This area is called Disney Springs East.
+An additional rideshare location is available on the West Side (Disney Springs West) near the Watermelon surface parking lot and Cirque de Soleil.

 Disney Springs Parking